tee3/homedir/README.md

 # homedir

-This project contains a system to set up a Unix-based system to a useable state for my purposes.
+This project contains a system to set up a Unix-based system to a usable state for my purposes.
 This includes installing system packages (if required) as well as setting up a home directory and user-specific packages.